 Warrior’s Path State Park was named so because it is located near the Native American trading and war paths.

 Cliff & the kids wasted no time in unloading their fishing gear.
 Early mornings, late nights, rainshowers…nothing prevented their fun!
 One day they even drove to many local-favored fishing spots to try their luck.
 Although they all caught something, it was unfortunately not the haul they longed for.
+(They were spoiled by Wyoming.)
 Even that didn’t stop the fun, though!

 While here, I tried to cook with Old Bay for my first time!
 On hamburgers and hot dogs!
 Yum!